Female Lawyer Shares How Men Can Prevent Wives from Collecting Property During Divorce, People React

 Lawyer remarries after losing husband

-Meanwhile, Legit.ng previously reported that a Nigerian lawyer opened up about how she remarried as a young widow and mother of six children.
+Legit.ng previously reported that a Nigerian lawyer opened up on how she remarried as a young widow and mother of six.

-She shared how her marriage had been for her, as she advised widows who may decide to remarry.
+She shared how her new marriage had been for her and advised widows who may remarry after losing their partners.

-Many who came across her viral post reacted after she hailed her current husband for taking care of her.
+Many who came across the lawyer's viral post reacted after she hailed her current husband for taking good care of her.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!